xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 - **Network:** Provide a `Listing` structure based on a Retrofit and RxJava service.
 - **Network + Cache:** Provide a `Listing` structure with cache support using Retrofit and RxJava for the service layer and a [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource) for caching the data.
 In the examples we will use [Room](https://developer.android.com/topic/libraries/architecture/room) to provide the `DataSource` but you could use any other `DataSource`.

-In this part of the series we'll see how we can integrate the first functionality.
+In this first part of the series we'll see how we can integrate the first functionality.
 The second one will be explained in the next part.

 ## Fountain Network Support